syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 Essential Presentation library provides you the ability to customize the Presentation to PDF conversion with the following options:

+* Allows to specify the number of slides per PDF page with 'Handouts' option.
+* Allows to convert slides with notes pages to PDF.
 * Allows to include the hidden slide during conversion.
-* Allows to specify the number of slides per PDF page.
+* Allows to convert slides with optimizing the size of the images in the PowerPoint slides, to optimize the converted PDF document size.
 * Allows to determine the quality of the charts in the converted PDF.

-* Allows to convert slides with notes pages to PDF.
+## Handouts

+The Presentation library allows you to convert a PowerPoint presentation to PDF document with 'Handouts' option.
+Thus, the library allows selecting the number of slides to be included per PDF page.
+This helps converting multiple PowerPoint slides within a single PDF page.

-The following code example shows the customized PDF conversion.
+The following code sample demonstrates how to convert a PowerPoint presentation to PDF document with 'Handouts' property.

 {% tabs %}

 {% highlight c# %}

-//Opens a PowerPoint Presentation
+//Load the PowerPoint presentation to convert.

-IPresentation presentation = Presentation.Open(fileName);
+IPresentation presentation = Presentation.Open("Sample.pptx");

-//Creates an instance of ChartToImageConverter and assigns it to ChartToImageConverter property of Presentation

-presentation.ChartToImageConverter = new ChartToImageConverter();

-//Sets the scaling mode of the chart to best.

-presentation.ChartToImageConverter.ScalingMode = ScalingMode.Best;

-//Instantiates the Presentation to pdf converter settings instance.
+//Enable the handouts and number of pages per slide options in converter settings.

-PresentationToPdfConverterSettings settings = new PresentationToPdfConverterSettings();
+PresentationToPdfConverterSettings pdfConverterSettings = new PresentationToPdfConverterSettings();

-//Sets the option for adding hidden slides to converted pdf

-settings.ShowHiddenSlides = false;

-//Sets the slide per page settings; this is optional.

-settings.SlidesPerPage = SlidesPerPage.Three;
+pdfConverterSettings.PublishOptions = PublishOptions.Handouts;

-//Sets the settings to enable notes pages while conversion.

-settings.PublishOptions = PublishOptions.NotesPages;
+pdfConverterSettings.SlidesPerPage = SlidesPerPage.Nine;

-//Converts the PowerPoint Presentation into PDF document
+//Convert the documents by passing the PDF conversion settings as parameter.

-PdfDocument pdfDocument = PresentationToPdfConverter.Convert(presentation, settings);
+PdfDocument pdfDoc = PresentationToPdfConverter.Convert(presentation, pdfConverterSettings);

-//Saves the PDF document
+//Save the converted PDF document. pdfDoc.Save("Sample.pdf");

-pdfDocument.Save(@"Sample.pdf");
+//Close the presentation instance presentation.Close();

-//Closes the PDF document
+//Close the PDF instance

-pdfDocument.Close(true);

-//Closes the Presentation

-presentation.Close();
+pdfDoc.Close();

 {% endhighlight %}

+{% endtabs %}

+## Notes pages

+The Presentation library allows you to convert a PowerPoint presentation to PDF document with 'notes pages' option, which will includes the notes content while PDF conversion.

+The following code sample demonstrates how to convert a PowerPoint presentation to PDF with 'notes pages'.

+{% tabs %}

-{% highlight vb.net %}
+{% highlight c# %}

-'Opens a PowerPoint Presentation
+ //Load the PowerPoint presentation to convert.

-Dim presentationDocument As IPresentation = Presentation.Open(fileName)
+IPresentation presentation = Presentation.Open("Sample.pptx");

-'Creates an instance of ChartToImageConverter and assigns it to ChartToImageConverter property of Presentation

-presentationDocument.ChartToImageConverter = New ChartToImageConverter()

-'Sets the scaling mode of the chart to best.

-presentationDocument.ChartToImageConverter.ScalingMode = ScalingMode.Best

-'Instantiates the Presentation to pdf converter settings instance.

-Dim settings As New PresentationToPdfConverterSettings()

-'Sets the hiding slides to false; this is optional.

-settings.ShowHiddenSlides = False

-'Sets the slide per page settings; this is optional.

-settings.SlidesPerPage = SlidesPerPage.Three

-'Sets the settings to enable notes pages while conversion.
+//Enable the include hidden slides option in converter settings.
+PresentationToPdfConverterSettings pdfConverterSettings = new PresentationToPdfConverterSettings();

-settings.PublishOptions = PublishOptions.NotesPages
+pdfConverterSettings.PublishOptions = PublishOptions.NotesPages;

-'Converts the PowerPoint Presentation into PDF document
+//Convert the documents by passing the settings as parameter.

-Dim pdfDocument As PdfDocument = PresentationToPdfConverter.Convert(presentationDocument, settings)
+PdfDocument pdfDoc = PresentationToPdfConverter.Convert(presentation, pdfConverterSettings);

-'Saves the PDF document
+//Save the converted PDF file. pdfDoc.Save("Sample.pdf");

-pdfDocument.Save("Sample.pdf")
+//Close the presentation instance presentation.Close();

-'Closes the PDF document
+//Close the PDF instance

-pdfDocument.Close(True)

-'Closes the Presentation

-presentationDocument.Close()
+pdfDoc.Close();

 {% endhighlight %}

 {% endtabs %}

-N> 1.
-Instance of **ChartToImageConverter** class is mandatory to convert the charts present in the Presentation to image.
-Otherwise, the charts in the presentation are not exported to the converted image
-N> 2. **ChartToImageConverter** is supported from .NET Framework 4.0 onward N> 3.
-The image conversion is not supported in Xamarin platforms N> 4.
-The assembly "Syncfusion.SfChart.WPF" is non compliance with FIPS(Federal Information Processing Standard) algorithm policy.
+## Include hidden slides

+ The PowerPoint presentation supports hiding the slides in a presentation document.
+The hidden slides will not be included in the converted PDF document, by default.
+The Presentation library provides support to include or exclude the hidden slides while converting a PowerPoint presentation to PDF document.

+The following code sample demonstrates how to include the hidden slides while converting a PowerPoint presentation to PDF document.

+{% tabs %}

+{% highlight c# %}

+//Load the PowerPoint presentation to convert.
+IPresentation presentation = Presentation.Open("Sample.pptx");

+//Enable or disable including the hidden slides option in converter settings.
+PresentationToPdfConverterSettings pdfConverterSettings = new PresentationToPdfConverterSettings();
+pdfConverterSettings.ShowHiddenSlides = true;

+//Convert the documents by passing the settings as parameter.
+PdfDocument pdfDoc = PresentationToPdfConverter.Convert(presentation, pdfConverterSettings);

+//Save the converted PDF file. pdfDoc.Save("Sample.pdf");

+//Close the presentation instance presentation.Close();

+//Close the PDF instance
+pdfDoc.Close();

+{% endhighlight %}

+{% endtabs %}

+## Optimizing the identical images

+The presentation library allows you to optimize the memory usage for the duplicate images while converting the PowerPoint presentation to PDF document to reduce the document size.

+The following code sample demonstrates how to optimize the duplicate images while converting a PowerPoint presentation to PDF document.

+{% tabs %}

+{% highlight c# %}

+//Load the PowerPoint presentation to convert.
+IPresentation presentation = Presentation.Open("Sample.pptx");

+//Enable the include hidden slides option in converter settings.
+PresentationToPdfConverterSettings pdfConverterSettings = new PresentationToPdfConverterSettings();

+//Set the flag to optimize the identical images pdfConverterSettings.OptimizeIdenticalImages = true;

+//Convert the documents by passing the settings as parameter.
+PdfDocument pdfDoc = PresentationToPdfConverter.Convert(presentation, pdfConverterSettings);

+//Save the converted PDF file. pdfDoc.Save("Sample.pdf");

+//Close the presentation instance presentation.Close();

+//Close the PDF instance
+pdfDoc.Close();

+{% endhighlight %}

+{% endtabs %}

+## Optimizing the identical images

+You may have high resolution images in the PowerPoint slides which will impact the size of the converted PDF document.
+The Presentation library allows you to optimize the document size, by increasing or decreasing the quality and resolution of the images while converting the PowerPoint presentation to PDF document.

+The following code sample demonstrates how to optimize the image quality and resolution while converting a PowerPoint presentation to PDF document.

+{% tabs %}

+{% highlight c# %}

+//Load the PowerPoint presentation to convert.
+IPresentation presentation = Presentation.Open("Sample.pptx");

+//Enable the include hidden slides option in converter settings.
+PresentationToPdfConverterSettings pdfConverterSettings = new PresentationToPdfConverterSettings();

+//Set the image resolution
+pdfConverterSettings.ImageResolution = 100;

+//Set the image qualtiy
+pdfConverterSettings.ImageQuality = 100;

+//Convert the documents by passing the settings as parameter.
+PdfDocument pdfDoc = PresentationToPdfConverter.Convert(presentation, pdfConverterSettings);

+//Save the converted PDF file. pdfDoc.Save("Sample.pdf");

+//Close the presentation instance presentation.Close();

+//Close the PDF instance
+pdfDoc.Close();

+{% endhighlight %}

+{% endtabs %}